 It us up to the user to maintain consistent units when setting up a problem.
 For example, material properties and loads should have consistent units.
-For compliance minimization (stiffness maximization) the position and direction of a load are critical for determining the "stiffest" configuration of material-not the magnitude of the load.
-However, if there are multiple loads the relative magnitudes of the loads are important.
-Even though absolute magnitudes don't play a role in determining optimally "stiff" structures it is important to get rough magnitudes of loads correct with regards to units so that the problem is well-posed.
-This will help the stability of the optimization algorithm.
+For compliance minimization (stiffness maximization) the position and direction of a load are critical for determining the "stiffest" configuration of material - not the magnitude of the load.
+However, if there are multiple loads, the relative magnitudes of the loads are important.
+Even though absolute magnitudes don't play a role in determining optimally "stiff" structures, getting rough magnitudes of loads correct with regards to units will help with the stability of the optimization algorithm.